d-miller/d-miller.github.io/_posts/2015-4-20-PNAS-Debate.md

 ---
 layout: post
-title: Preference for Female Faculty Applicants Is Robust
+title: Robust Preference for Female Faculty Applicants
 ---

 I respond to Dr. Zuleyka Zevallos’s critique of the PNAS study on STEM faculty hiring bias by Drs.
 Wendy Williams and Stephen Ceci.
 On April 19th, 2015, I submitted the below text as a comment to her  blog post on April 19th, 2015.
 This comment was not published.